 Shingles affects around

-Anyone who has experienced chickenpox can develop shingles, but it is more common in people over 50 years old.
+Anyone who has experienced chickenpox can develop shingles, but it is

 There is no clear reason why the virus reactivates.
 Some risk factors may include: